Articles

 Technical perfection

 I think technical perfection is vastly over-rated.
-Not all photographs work when exposed, developed and printed as if Ansel Adams were the darkroom technician supervising their production.
+Not all photographs work when exposed, developed and printed as if Ansel Adams were the darkroom technician.
 Photography would be boring if all photographs looked that way.
 Do I think photographers need to know technique and craftsmanship so that they can consciously choose what they’re doing and can control their output?
 YES.
 Do they have to swear a life-long allegiance to the f64 School?
 NO. Not everything in life is sharp, not everything is grainless, and not everything fits in the Zone IV-Zone VIII tonal range.

 Anon